eduardlio/learn-js-through-web/readme.md

 Honeyburton and Honron!

-Yes, they provide beekeepers
+Yes, they provide BEEkeepers
 for our farms.

-Beekeeper.
+BEEkeeper.
 I find that
 to be a very disturbing term.

 I don't imagine you employ
-any bee-free-ers, do you?
+any BEE-free-ers, do you?

 - No.